jinroh/kadoh/report/report.md

 ### Class inheritance

-Despite the fact that Javascript is an object oriented language , it's important to note that, unlike other OOP (Object Oriented Programming)  languages, it is not possible to define classes.
+Despite the fact that Javascript is an object oriented language, it's important to note that, unlike other OOP (Object Oriented Programming)  languages, it is not possible to define classes.
 Javascript is _prototype based_, which makes inheritance not natural, but still possible.

 Somehow, to facilitate code reuse by inheritance, some techniques are widely used to imitate classical inheritance syntax in Javascript.
 Some of them are described in the book [Javascript Patterns][JsPatterns], chapter 6 (_Code Reuse Patterns_).
 Thus, most popular frameworks implement their own class inheritance system ( e.g. Prototype [Class](http://api.prototypejs.org/language/Class/)) for internal use or as API.